Scale your business with our modular plugins.

 Here, you can customize nearly everything about your website’s appearance.
 For example, you can edit the site identity, header, footer, background, and widgets.
 Any changes you make will be shown in real-time with the live preview on the right side of your screen.

-From here you can test different background, heading, and text colors to find the best combination for your footer.
+From here, you can test different backgrounds, headings, and text colors to find the best combination for your footer.
 Additionally, if you have links in the footer, you can play around with the link colors.

 All in all, make sure that your footer is noticeable and matches the overall style of your website’s design using the live preview.
 Once you’re happy with the changes, click Publish to make the changes live.